 Finally, the email support team only took 30 minutes to respond to me, which is good.
 Honestly, it’s one of the fastest email response times I’ve had when testing antiviruses.
 Again, the agent was helpful and able to answer all of my questions.

 McAfee also offers a good range of customer support options.
 It has 24/7 phone and live chat support, an online knowledge base, a community forum, and email support.
 Each of these works pretty well, and I always got quick responses.
 However, I was a little disappointed at the knowledge base, which is outdated and didn’t give actionable advice for the latest versions of McAfee.

 I tested the phone support by calling it throughout the day.
 I never struggled to connect with an agent, and they were always really helpful.
-I love that McAfee offers phone support for anyone, too.

 I also found the live chat quick and easy to connect to.
 Again, the agents were helpful.
 However, I prefer how Comodo lets you connect to live chat right from the UI, and I wish you could do this in McAfee.

 McAfee’s email team took a little longer to respond than Comodo.
 When I emailed them, I got a reply in 6 hours.
 Like with the phone support team, the email support agents were friendly and helpful.